nkozdemir/fakestore-frontend/README.md

 - `src/hooks/` — reusable domain hooks (auth, cart) built on TanStack Query.
 - `src/lib/` — API helpers, query client configuration, and shared utilities.
 - `src/components/` — design system primitives and layout pieces (header, mode toggle, toasts).

-The frontend expects a FakeStore-compatible backend that exposes `products/`, `categories/`, `auth/`, and `carts/` endpoints.
-Once the API is reachable and the environment variable set, the app boots with complete browsing, rating, and cart flows.